Gd4pL4E/PracticalMachineLearning/machinelearning.md

 ## Balanced Accuracy      0.9985   0.9946   0.9906   0.9880   0.9992
 ```

-This gives us an accuracy of 1.00 in the train set and 0.9915 in the test set, meaning there is some overfitting, but even in the test set the accuracy is really high.
+This gives us an accuracy of 1.00 in the train set and 0.9915 in the test set, meaning there is some over-fitting, but even in the test set the accuracy is really high.

 ##Out of sample error